Eric D. Walrond: Early life and education

-Eric Walrond was born in Georgetown, British Guiana, to a Barbadian mother and a Guyanese father.
-When Eric was aged eight, his father left to find work work in the Panama Canal Zone, and he moved with his mother, Ruth, to live with relatives in Barbados, where he attended St. Stephen's Boys' School.
-In 1911, he moved to Colon, Panama at the time when the Panama Canal was being constructed.
-Here Walrond completed his school education and became fluent in Spanish as well as English.
-Following training as a secretary and stenographer, he was employed as a clerk in the Health Department of the Canal Commission at Cristóbal, and as a reporter for the Panama Star-Herald newspaper.
-In 1918 he moved to New York, where he attended Columbia University and was taught by Dorothy Scarborough.
-He was a member of Alpha Phi Alpha fraternity.
+Walrond was born in Georgetown, British Guiana, to a Barbadian mother and a Guyanese father.
+When he was eight years old, his father left to find work in the Panama Canal Zone, and he moved with his mother, Ruth, to live with relatives in Barbados, where he attended St. Stephen's Boys' School.
+In 1911, he moved to Colon, Panama, when the Panama Canal was being constructed.
+Here, Walrond completed his school education and became fluent in Spanish as well as English.
+He did so while navigating the racism and exclusion from Spanish-speaking white Panamanians, experiences which left a painful impression on him.